aladshaw3/ecosystem/README.md

 * Dependencies: No outside dependencies

+* Database configuration:
+	+ Necessary database files include Fission Yields and a Nuclide Library
-* Database configuration: Currently, no database files are necessary
+	+ All database files are distributed with the software source code
+	+ Optional database files include atmospheric information (see input_files/CARDINAL)

 * How to run tests

 	+ The executable will have built-in tests you can run to check for runtime errors.
 To run these tests, first build the project from source, then type "eco -t" to open a test menu.
 You can then choose a test to run.
+	+ Tests will report errors if any are present (no error messages = good to go)

 * Deployment instructions: No special instructions